Editor’s Note: This post was originally published in August 2021 and has been updated to include the latest trends and innovations.

-New c-store design trends have yielded upmarket convenience stores featuring organic and better-for-you options, artisan coffee, craft beer and kombucha on tap.
+New c-store design trends are driving the growth of upmarket convenience stores featuring organic and better-for-you options, artisan coffee, craft beer and kombucha on tap.

 C-Stores that “Think Local”